hernandezb3/llama-on-uconn-hpc/README.md

 ```

 ### Go to the Job
-Directly Login to the Node
+Once logged into HPC, we can shell into our running interactive job.

-* __Step K:__ Login to the running session by running the following in Terminal:
+* __Step K:__ Login to the job by running the following in Terminal:
 ```
 # replace node with the interactive job node
 # this is output of hostname in Step E